-"Mighty Apparatus for Radiobroadcasting and TV" JSC (MART) is one of the leading companies in Russia whose main aims include development and production of transmitting equipment for digital and analog TV and radiobroadcasting, as well as equipment for radio communication.
+"MART" JSC is one of the leading companies in Russia whose main aims include development and production of transmitting equipment for digital and analog TV and radiobroadcasting, as well as equipment for radio communication.

 The company has developed the first Russian TV transmitter and the first Russian transistor TV transmitter, provided equipment for the first TV centers in Moscow, Leningrad, Kiev and many other cities, manufactured transmitting equipment for the launch of the Ostankino TV center in Moscow, developed broadcasting stations for VHF FM and put them into mass production.